 Knocking out an adult tooth is an emergency.
 If you do knock your tooth out, try to put it straight back in and rush to the dentist.
 If the tooth is only chipped, make an appointment to see your dentist at the soonest date possible.
+And if you want to enhance your smile, get your dental treatments done with the Cosmetic dentist in Roseville.

 But, there are a few things you can do in the meantime.